 \section{Numerical Method for Solving Nominal and Robust Collision-Avoidance OCPs}

-The first two subsections of this section focus on the collision avoidance for a single nominal state, followed by the subsection that considers a nominal trajectory and presents a numerical method for solving the nominal \gls{ocp}~\eqref{eq:nominal-ocp-def}.
-The fourth subsection introduces state uncertainties and presents a method for constraint robustification.
-A numerical method for solving the robust~\gls{ocp} is described at the end of this section.
+In this section, the first two subsections focus on the collision avoidance for a single nominal state.
+Next, we consider a nominal trajectory and present a numerical method for solving the nominal \gls{ocp}~\eqref{eq:nominal-ocp-def}.
+The fourth subsection introduces state uncertainties and presents a tight approximation of the robust collision-avoidance constraints~\eqref{eq:robust-ocp-collision-constr}, allowing the constraint infiniteness from the uncertainties and shape parameterization to be handled within a single framework.
+Finally, we present a numerical method for solving the robust~\gls{ocp}.